 Because there was no year 0 BC one calculates AD 33 rather than AD 32.

-This atheist’s rhetoric is mere rhetoric in view of these facts.
+This atheist’s statement is mere rhetoric in view of these facts.
 Which of the things above are “made up?”
 None.
 Besides, his claim is that Jesus and the apostles were trying to “exert power over people.”
 Is this a reasonable accusation?
 Was Jesus trying to control people?
 I think not, given that he knew all along that he would be killed.
 Were the apostle trying to “exert power over people”?
 Really?
 Does what we know about these men agree with this charge?
 These men lived lives of extreme suffering, persecution and eventual martyrdom.
 It is outrageous to make this charge.
 The statement of this atheist is mere talk, plain and simple.

-His second charge is that the New Testament was written hundreds of years after the New Testament and that the Roman and Jewish historians who wrote about him are really just Christian frauds.
+His second charge is that the New Testament was written hundreds of years after the events of Jesus’ life and that the Roman and Jewish historians who wrote about him are really just Christian frauds.
 All I can say about this is that this guy has absolutely no idea what he is talking about.
 Any serious skeptic of Christianity would not make such outrageous and blatantly false statements.
 Scholars agree that Paul wrote 1 Thessalonians and 1 Corinthians in the 50s AD.
 Mark was written in the 50s, or at the latest the 60s, and Luke and Acts in the 60s.
 The entire New Testament was complete in the first century.
-Any responsible person, even the hardened skeptic who knows what he or she is talking about will agree with these statements.
+Any responsible person, even the hardened skeptic who knows what he or she is talking about, will agree with these statements.
 This person does not know what he is talking about and is simply blowing off steam.
 You should completely reject his bogus claims.
 We have quotes from the New Testament, for example, in Clement of Rome (about AD 95), Shepherd of Hermas (before AD 110) and several other authors by the first half of the second century.
 Again, what he is saying is simply NOT TRUE.
-The he says that the historians who wrote about Jesus, including Tacitus, Josephus, Seutonius, the Jewish Talmud and others are fabrications of Christians.
+Then he says that the historians who wrote about Jesus, including Tacitus, Josephus, Seutonius, the Jewish Talmud and others are fabrications of Christians.
 Again, the fabrication is by this atheist person.
 No scholar will agree with him.
 It is true that there is a passage in Josephus which mentions Jesus, and that there is a Greek manuscript which shows evidence of a Christian interpolation.
 In other words, of the writers he mentions, one of them has statements about Jesus, part of which were in the original of Josephus, but part of which was an addition (unfortunately) by an over-zealous Christian.
-But even this quote die mention Jesus, and there is no evidence that the other authors’ writings were altered by believers.
+But even this actual quote (without the interpolation) does mention Jesus, and there is no evidence that the other authors’ writings were altered by believers.
 So, the last statement by this atheist person is 10% true and 90% not true.
 The fact that he makes such an outrageous exaggeration, again, shows that this person is irresponsible in his statements.
 His bias is so huge, that you ought to dismiss all of his statement for what they are–nonsense.